NileshPatel17/js-resources/git-command.md

 # Then grab the needed file
 $ git checkout feature-branch -- src/js/some-file.js

+# checkout from the current branch
+$ git checkout HEAD name_of_file

 # The thee is now dirty
 $ git status
 On branch master